tytydraco/yessleep/out/The_Memory_of_Last_Level_Arcade_Part_1.md

 I'll post this part for now.
 Not sure when the next will come.
 I've been taking quite a few painkillers, and my hand is barely functional.
 If anyone cares—if anyone values the lives of their own, of their CHILDREN—please read this.

 Please tell as many people as you can.
+And if anyone has any questions.
+Anything that you want to know that could help, please ask.
+I'll answer to the best of my abilities.

 Forget the Last Level...